 1. Prepare the Chemex, filter, and ice

-- Rinse the Chemex filter using cold tap water.
+- Fold your Chemex filter and rinse it using cold tap water.
 Unlike hot coffee, there is no need to preheat the decanter.

 - Discard the used water and place 340g ice cubes at the bottom to cool down the coffee as it brews.
 Fill the carafe according to your preferred serving size.